SeaSat (also called SeaSat-A or SeaSat-1)

 An unexpected spacecraft power failure stills SeaSat's Voice.
 However, the valuable data collected by SeaSat spurs scientists and engineers worldwide to begin new projects to continue the SeaSat experience with new missions based on the SeaSat design and applications heritage.
 25 years later there is a rich legacy based on this pioneering project.

-The spacecraft was designed and developed by LMSC (Lockheed Missiles and Space Company) as prime contractor and by Ball Aerospace Systems of Boulder, CO.
+The spacecraft was designed and developed by LMSC (Lockheed Missiles and Space Company) as the prime contractor and by Ball Aerospace Systems of Boulder, CO.
 The satellite utilized the Agena upper stage to provide satellite bus functions, including power, telemetry (S-band), attitude control, and command and control functions.
 A sensor package containing the mission's five experiments was attached to the Agena, as were the experiments' antenna systems.
 Seasat was three-axis stabilized using momentum wheels and horizon sensors.
 The vehicle was oriented with the SAR and other antennas remaining nadir pointing and the Agena rocket nozzle and solar panels zenith pointing.
 S/C size: 21 m length, 1.5 m diameter, total S/C mass=2290 kg.
-The spacecraft design life is 1 year with expendables, including orbit adjust capability, for three years.
+The spacecraft design life is 1 year with expendables, including orbit adjusts capability, for three years.
 12) 13) 14)

 Application: Ice and ocean monitoring (sea-surface winds, sea-surface temperatures, wave heights, internal waves, sea-ice features, ocean features, ocean topography, and the marine geoid), land use, geology, forestry, and mapping.